keybraker/mediarizer/README.md

 ```
 ./mediaOrganizer -dup /path/folder
 ```
 ###### Better run duplicate mode after organizing.
-It may be more cpu and time consuming but you can guarantee a fully, free of duplicates library !
+It may be more cpu and time consuming but you can guarantee a fully, free of duplicates library due to the siple fact that duplicate files are only searched in current folder.

 _Output:_
 ```